Felix-Hz/green-squares/README.md

 ### Fact of Day 77
 In October 12 of 1492, Christopher Columbus' expedition makes landfall in the Caribbean and lands on Guanahani, but he believes he has reached the East Indies.

+### Fact of Day 78
+The number 42 is the sum of the codes of the letters in the words "BIG BANG" using the encoding A=1, B=2, C=3, etc.